Northwich Bespoke Kitchens

 The town's history dates all the way back to Roman times.
 Known was as Condate, meaning 'Confluence'.
 This is thought to be Brittonic name with an influence of Latin.
 Other towns across Europe with the same name, mostly in France.
 In the example of Northwich, it was so named due to the confluence of the Rivers Dane and Weaver.
 This was one of the strategic reasons for the Roman's interest, along with the the salt brines in Northwich.
 Salt was important to Roman society.

-Recoded in the Domesday Box as a third wich called Norwich (other wich's now include local towns Nantwich, Middlewich and Leftwich).
+Recoded in the Domesday Box as a third which is called Norwich (other which now include local towns Nantwich, Middlewich and Leftwich).

 Northwich is home to three non-league football teams: Witton Albion, Northwich Victoria and 1874 Northwich.
 The Cheshire FA announced plans for a £70m development St George's Park National Football Centre located nearby.